 The Baptistery building is next door to the Duomo.
 It is richly decorated with frescoes, created in the 14th century by Giusta de Menabuoi, and well worth stepping inside.

 Restoration work was in progress when we visited, but we were able to go in and view the frescoes.
-Most of the walls, and the ceiling, are covered with frescoes, and it will look stunning when the restoration is complete.
+Most of the walls, and the ceiling, are covered with frescoes.

 #7 Tour the gorgeous Palazzo della Ragione